thujone/favorite-buoys/README.md

-Favorite Buoys is a marine forecasting app using ReactJS, Google Maps, Gulp, Webpack, ES6, and Babel.
+Favorite Buoys will be a marine forecasting app using ReactJS, Google Maps, Gulp, Webpack, ES6, and Babel.

 * Clone the repo.
 From the home directory, install the node_modules: `npm install`